It’s in Sheffield, Actually

-Sidenote: Skynryd recorded 17 tracks at Muscle Shoals during 1971 and 1972 and at the time they were unsigned.
+Sidenote: Skynryd recorded 17 tracks at Muscle Shoals during 1971 and 1972.
+At the time they were unsigned to a record label.
 Jimmy Johnson produced the sessions and tried to sign the band but could not make a deal.
-So Skynryd left the Shoals with their new written songs but not the session tapes (presumably Johnson claimed ownership of them).
+So Skynryd left the Shoals with their newly written songs but not the session tapes (presumably Johnson claimed ownership of them).
 Once they had a record deal, they re-recorded some of the Shoals songs elsewhere, added a few others, and released their debut album (Pronounced ‘Lĕh-‘nérd ‘Skin-‘nérd) in 1973.
 The Muscle Shoals sessions finally saw the light of day in 1998 when released as Skynyrd’s First: The Complete Muscle Shoals Album.

 Considering the Studio was thoroughly renovated a year or so ago, it’s amazing how they’ve managed to retain many original features.
 This includes the ‘Skynyrd’ grand piano and other instruments, battered chairs and sofas – complete with tape patches – sound baffle boards and lots more.
 It’s a real throwback in time.
 The renovation has restored the Studio to as it was (it’s a working recording studio at night) complete with the original (and weird) colour scheme.
 It’s very 1970s.
 And a piece of musical history, and definitely worth a visit.
 Check it out!